curious-containers/cc-agency/docs/guide.rst

 The given HTTP connector is a reference implementation and the only connector included with :code:`cc-core` (see `RED Connectors <connectors.html>`_ for different options).

-Use :code:`faice schemas show red-connector-http` to show the corresponding jsonschema and all connector options, including BASIC or DIGEST auth.
+Use :code:`faice schema show red-connector-http` to show the corresponding jsonschema and all connector options, including BASIC or DIGEST auth.